88 Level Number

 Format1 - Single Value

-The condition name is declared with only one value to validate in this format.
+The condition name is declared with only one value to validate.
 Syntax -

 88 Condition-Name VALUE single-value.